abhiojha8/crazyflie_backyard_flyer/README.md

 # CrazyFlie Backyard Flyer
-***TODO: Add a pic here!***

 In this project, I have set up a state machine using event-driven programming to autonomously fly a drone.
 Initially I tested on a quadcopter in Unity [simulator](https://github.com/udacity/FCND-Simulator-Releases/releases) provided by Udacity.

 The python code is similar to how the drone would be controlled from a ground station computer or an onboard flight computer.
-Since communication with the drone is done using MAVLink, I was able to use this code to control an PX4 quadcopter autopilot with very little modification!
+Since communication with the drone is done using Mavlink, I was able to use this code to control an PX4 quadcopter autopilot with very little modification!

 ## Setting up Python Environment
 I have used Python 3 along with the following packages: